 Tokyo’s Shibuya conjures images of neon-clad buildings, fashionable teenagers and its famously busy intersection in front of the train station.
-But just a 20-minute walk away, a different vibe pervades.
+But just a 20-minute walk away, in Kamiyama, a different vibe pervades.

-‘It’s like there’s a border and as soon as you cross it, it’s totally different,’ says Yukari Tsukamoto, while watering the plants outside Lady Bugs flower shop – a riot of hydrangeas and fist-sized Japanese peonies – in the decidedly calm Kamiyama area, the city’s new ‘it’ neighbourhood.
+‘It’s like there’s a border and as soon as you cross it, it’s totally different,’ says Yukari Tsukamoto, while watering the plants outside Lady Bugs flower shop – a riot of hydrangeas and fist-sized Japanese peonies in the city’s new ‘it’ neighbourhood.

 She often pauses to greet those passing by.
 Among the familiar cast of regulars and neighbours on Kamiyama’s main street, Tsukamoto has noticed an increasing number of extras: slightly disorientated young tourists and day-trippers.